 Option C: Multiple Data Cloud One Clusters

-In some cases, governance, compliance, or other business requirements may make it impractical to cluster every org together.
-This may lead to a need to implement a hybrid solution in which the enterprise operates several Data 360s, each of which is the Home Org for a different cluster of Companion Orgs.
+Sometimes, governance, compliance, or other business requirements may make it impractical to cluster every org together.
+This may lead to a need to implement a hybrid solution in which the enterprise operates several Data 360 orgs, each of which is the home org for a different cluster of companion orgs.

 Example:

-A multinational corporation has Salesforce orgs in a variety of regions, including Europe, the US, and Asia.
-To comply with regional data residency regulations, the provision one Data 360 for each separate region.
+A multinational corporation has Salesforce orgs in various regions, including Europe, the US, and Asia.
+To comply with regional data residency regulations, they provision one Data 360 for each separate region.

 Decision Criteria

-Consideration Multiple Independent Data 360s One Shared Data 360 (Data Cloud One )
+Consideration Multiple Independent Data 360 Orgs One Shared Data 360 (Data Cloud One)

-Compliance Useful when strict separation is required (e.g., regional laws).
-Works best when residency allows centralization.
+Compliance Useful when strict separation is required (for example, regional laws) Works best when residency allows centralization

-Data Silos Each org has its own view; no enterprise 360.
-Unified dataset, no duplication.
+Data Silos Each org with its own view No enterprise 360 Unified dataset, no duplication

 Preferred Pattern: Data Cloud One